Descripción del proyecto

 Nutritional value 100g

-High protein content.
-High in Omega 3 fatty acids (EPA and DHA).
-High content of vitamin B12 and minerals such as iron and selenium.
+Generally presents: high protein content, high content of Omega 3 fatty acids (EPA and DHA), high content of vitamins B2 and B12 and high content of minerals such as copper, phosphorus and selenium.

 Good to know